Fundamental Programming Structures in Java

 1.1.2 public classes and interfaces

-The class comment must be placed after any import
+The class comment must be placed after any import statements, directly before the class defination.

 1.1.3 public and protected constructors and methods

 The method comment must immediately precede the method that it describes.
-All @param
+All @param tags for one method

-must kept together one by one. @return
+must kept together one by one. @return tag return type of the method. @throws tag for exceptions of the method.

 1.1.4 General Comments